WE TRANSFORM LIVES.

 - Provide leadership and vision to the department, advancing the goals of the land-grant mission in teaching, research, outreach, Extension , and international activities

 - Develop, communicate, and enforce departmental policy guidelines in consultation with the faculty

 - Plan, supervise, and recruit for all academic programs in the department

 - Supervise, evaluate faculty and staff in the department

 - Develop and implement a strong mentoring program for faculty and staff within the department

 - Administer budgetary and financial matters within the department

-- Facilitate development and fundraising
+- Provide leadership with college support for development and fundraising

 Compensation is commensurate with experience and qualifications.